xeaone/fsep/README.md

 # FSEP
-Is a library that promisifies all native node FS operation and brings extras into the mix.
+Is a library that promisifies the native node FS operation and brings extras into the mix.
 Fsep follows the same naming schemes as fs-extra.
 Contributions Welcome!
 Submit a pull request.
-Fsep only has **one dependency**.
+Fsep has **No Dependency**.

 ## Features